 I went for a walk today, so I might feel some tension in my legs, you know, in my quads or my hamstrings and then all the way down to my feet.

-As I said before, that’s a very general overview of how to do this.
+As I said before, that’s a very general overview of doing this.

 You can literally start with the top of your head, go to the tip of your ears, to the end of your nose.